Scenic railways and tourist trains in France

 : Train du Pays Cathare et du Fenouillèdes

-The Fenouilledès and Cathar Country railway opened as a tourist train in 2001; and in summer 2011 for the first time offered a steam service over part of the route.
+The Fenouilledès and Cathar Country railway opened as a tourist train in 2001; mostly diesel operated.
 The line runs from Rivesaltes, near Perpignan, to Axat in the Pyrenees, through vineyards and fields and forests, past towering Cathar country castles, over viaducts and through tunnels.
 Open waggons on many trains Length: 60 km Website

 - Languedoc :